 The school has a Sunsafe Policy that requires all children and staff to wear sunhats when outside in summer – approximately (Labour Weekend to Easter).
 Parents are requested to provide their child with a uniform hat or plain black hat which protects the face, back of neck and ears.
 A suitable SPF 15+ broad spectrum water resistant sunscreen lotion is also recommended.
 Both items should be clearly labelled with the child’s name.

-At Kelston Primary we provide Homework each week, and encourage children to complete some homework tasks.
-This helps their current school work, and establishes the habit of doing homework for Intermediate and Secondary School.
+At Kelston Primary we provide Homework each week and encourage children to complete some homework tasks.
+This helps their current school work and establishes the habit of doing homework for Intermediate and Secondary School.

-Reading for fun is the most important homework activity that children can to do, at all class levels.
+Reading for fun is the most important homework activity that children can do, at all class levels.
 Children should be encouraged to read a good book at home each day, and parents can help to show the importance of reading, by regularly reading to their children.
 Visits to the local libraries at New Lynn and Glen Eden, or the mobile library parked in St Leonards Road each Tuesday afternoon, provide families with an excellent supply of good books.
-These libraries are free to all Waitakere city families.
+These libraries are free to all Waitakere City families.

 Junior School students regularly bring home readers that they have mastered at school.
-This gives them the opportunity to practice reading familiar material, and to share with their parents some of the skills they have learnt.
+This gives them the opportunity to practice reading familiar material and to share with their parents some of the skills they have learnt.
 Parents are requested to sign the child’s Reading Card, to show that their child has completed the reading homework.

-In Year 3-6 classes, reading activities, spelling and basic maths fact homework is given each week.
+In Year 3-6 classes, reading activities, spelling and basic maths fact homework are given each week.
 There may also be other activities such as finishing classroom work or independent research projects.
 A regular homework time of 15-20 minutes per day is sufficient at Years 3-4, and up to 30 minutes at Years 5-6.

-An important activity at Years 5-6 is to be aware of news and current events.
+An important activity in Years 5-6 is to be aware of news and current events.
 A useful Homework task is to read from the “New Zealand Herald” and “Western Leader” newspapers – at least the headlines and pictures of the main news stories for each day.
 Similarly, items from T.V. news at 6.00pm will help children to be aware of current events and issues affecting their lives.

 While parents are not expected to teach new work, it is important for parents to show interest in the child’s school work by hearing them read, testing their basic maths facts or spelling, and discussing other work they may be doing.
-In this way, children learn that Homework is an important part of school work.
+In this way, children learn that Homework is an important part of schoolwork.

 The school accepts no responsibility for the loss of pupils’ personal property, and has no insurance to cover such losses.
 Children are discouraged from bringing a range of valuable or dangerous items to school.
 These include: